SS Cokesit: Operational history

 Under the terms of Nevers Agreement signed between the Nazi Germany and the Vichy Government on 27/28 August 1942 all foreign merchant ships in French custody were to be transferred to Germany.
 On 23 October 1942 Saint Marin was restored to their former Greek owners under her original name and simultaneously transferred to Italy and put under control of Società Anonima di Navigazione Italia under a name Catania.
 On 12 November 1942 the vessel was requisitioned by Regia Marina and remained in their service until 3 March 1943 when the ship charter was annulled.
 The vessel subsequently was chartered by Regio Esercito and remained under their control until the end of her career.
 On 4 August 1943 she was heavily damaged during an Allied air raid on Naples.
 She was further damaged during another air raid on 8 September 1943, and was finally scuttled by the retreating German troops on 15 September 1943 a few days before arrival of Allies in Naples.
-After the end of the World War II the ship was raised and Italy was allowed to scrap the wreckage in 1949.
+In 1947, the ship was raised.
+Italy was allowed to scrap the wreckage in 1949.